eddocs/doc/appendices/azure-serverless-monitoring.md

 dotnet add package Microsoft.Extensions.Logging.ApplicationInsights
 ```

 Create a StartUp.cs file under targeted azure function application.
 [Here](azure_function_startup.cs) is the content of the StartUp.cs file.
-Make sure to put the right namepace.
+Make sure to update the namepace at the top.
 As seen below, this custom sinker implementation called ForkingTelemetryChannel and replicates telemetry data to be ingested into secondary ingestion endpoint.
 ```
 ...